There are many compelling reasons to conduct an investigative story alone:

-If you decided to investigate a story as a team, there are additional necessary steps that need to be planned: The first is to decide on a project manager.
-This person will be extremely important element because he or she has to ensure sufficient and relevant input from all team members and has to assemble it all together.
+If you decide to investigate a story as a team, there are additional steps that need to be taken: The first is to decide on a project manager.
+This person will be extremely important because she or he has to ensure sufficient and relevant input from all team members and has to assemble it all together.
 The second step is to initiate a workshop where the whole team can brainstorm subject matter and emerge with a clear to-do list.
 You should also decide on a format for this process:

 - ?
-When and how do the team members liaise together?
+When and how do the team members communicate?

 - ?
-How to get everyone to agree on final results?
+How can we get everyone to agree on the final story?

 - ?
 Will the team eavesdrop, go undercover or pay for documents if needed?

-Furthermore, roles must be clearly defined so that conflicts of interest are avoided.
-In the case of a team member simultaneously serving as a board member, these persons will need to recuse themselves from board decisions pertaining to the team’s investigation.
-Also, the relationship and decision-making process between the project manager and the organisation’s leadership needs to be clearly established; contracts need to be signed between the project manager and the organisation’s leadership and also between the latter and the team’s members.
+Roles should also be clearly defined to avoid conflicts of interest.
+In the case of a team member simultaneously serving as a board member of a news organisation, this person must recuse himself from board decisions pertaining to the team’s investigation.
+Also, the relationship between the project manager and the organisation’s leadership needs to be clearly established — sometimes through contracts.

-Aside from these organisational steps, a team should familiarize themselves with the subject matter: Does everyone understand the ins and outs of, and questions surrounding the investigation?
+A team should also familiarize themselves with the subject matter: Does everyone understand the ins and outs of the investigation?
 What is the team’s interest in this matter as members of the public?
-Revisiting good investigative journalism practice in this workshop is crucial; it will determine the quality of the end result.
-Best practice and ethics should be a part of this discussion, too.
-An initial working hypothesis should be developed and to-do lists drawn up of required background information and sources.
+Best practices and a code of ethics should be a part of this discussion, too.

-Finally the results of one of the biggest financial scandals were published 2016 in different media houses and languages around the world.
+The results of one of the biggest financial scandals in the world were published in 2016, in hundreds of news outlets and languages.